Sleep Optimization in 2025: Why Your Rest Score Matters More Than Your Step Count

 The Science That Changed Everything

 Even more compelling is the mounting evidence linking poor sleep to cardiometabolic disease.
 Scientists now place quality sleep on the same tier as nutrition and exercise when it comes to long-term health outcomes.
-This isn’t just about feeling groggy anymore—chronic sleep deprivation is being connected to everything from obesity and diabetes to heart disease and cognitive decline.
+This isn't just about feeling groggy anymore.
+In fact, optimizing deep sleep for better cognitive function and metabolic health has become a top priority, as chronic sleep deprivation is strongly connected to everything from obesity and diabetes to heart disease.

 The $30 Billion Sleep Tech Revolution